polarfire-soc/polarfire-soc-documentation/boards/lc-mpfs-dev-kit/LC-MPFS-DEV-KIT_user_guide.md

 ![LC-MPFS-DEV-KIT Board](images/LC-MPFS-DEV-KIT.jpg)

-## System Setup and Prerequisites
-### Libero SoC Design Suite
-Libero SoC design suite version 12.3 or later is needed to use the Libero project provided with the LC-MPFS-DEV-KIT.

-Download the Libero SoC design suite v12.3 for Windows [here](https://www.microsemi.com/document-portal/doc_download/1244618-download-libero-soc-v12-3-for-windows).
-Download the Libero SoC design suite v12.3 for Linux [here](https://www.microsemi.com/document-portal/doc_download/1244619-download-libero-soc-v12-3-for-linux).

-Along with the purchase of the LC-MPFS-DEV-KIT, customers are eligible for one platinum floating license for the Libero SoC Design Suite.
-Write to [mi-v-embeddedpartner@microchip.com](mi-v-embeddedpartner@microchip.com) with the subject “License Request <your organization name>” and include the 12-digit MAC ID of the two linux machines/PCs in your email.

 ### Solution Versions
-The latest revisions of the Libero project and bitstream files are available [here](http://soc.microsemi.com/download/rsc/?f=Libero_Project_LC-MPFS-DEV-KIT).
+The latest revisions of the FPGA programming files are available [here](http://soc.microsemi.com/download/rsc/?f=Libero_Project_LC-MPFS-DEV-KIT).

 ## Linux Build Systems
 The Linux image for the HiFive Unleashed Platform can be built using either the Buildroot or Yocto build systems.
 The table below contains links to these build systems.